-So there’s this scene in the movie where Matt basically assaults Jill in her dorm room and then two run outside to have it out with one another.
-It’s a loud, abrasive (verbal) fight, and the lynchpin for the third act of the movie.
+So there’s this scene in the movie where Matt basically assaults Jill in her dorm room and then the two run outside to have it out with one another.
+It’s a loud, abrasive (verbal) fight and the lynchpin for the third act of the movie.

 We shot it at the end of an excruciatingly long day at something like two in the morning.
 The crew was exhausted, the actors were spent, and the bystanders at the college were starting getting really irritable.
 Also, we had like 45 minutes to shoot the whole scene without going into overtime (something we really could not afford to do).

 So with zero time to set up lights, we broke out the camera, got the actors into place, and rolled.
 Thomas and Lily and I had discussed the scene a little beforehand, but we hadn’t had time to rehearse it, so I had no idea what I was about to see.
 I yelled action and the two of them just exploded into the scene.
 They hit their marks, nailed their lines, and just poured their fucking souls into the scene.
 I knew they were both great actors, but somehow this felt different.
 Finally, when they’d finished, I yelled cut and the actors basically just collapsed from exhaustion.